-The idea of harnessing lightning and using the electricity to supplement our power grid has been thought up many times in the past.
-The difficulty has always been knowing when and where lightning will strike, capturing it, and then releasing the electricity onto the power grid.
+The idea of harnessing lightning and using the electricity to supplement our power grid is nothing new.
+The difficulty has always been knowing when and where lightning will strike, capturing it, then releasing the electricity onto the electrical grid.
 Even if all these issues could be addressed, would it still be worthwhile to try and harness the power of a thunderstorm?

 There’s no question thunderstorms generate a tremendous amount of electricity.
 A typical lightning bolt produces about 10,000 amps.
-Dome bolts, such as the one that struck the Apollo spacecraft upon liftoff in the 60’s, have measured well over 100,000 amps.
-When you convert a lightning bolt into watts, the result is a pretty larger number.
+Some bolts, such as the one that struck the Apollo spacecraft in the 60’s, have measured well over 100,000 amps.
+When you convert a lightning bolt into watts, the result is a pretty large number.
 But when you convert the watts into kilowatt-hours and compare it to how much electricity the average home uses, it’s rather insignificant.
 When compared against a large city, it’s negligible.

-Even though the average lightning bolt contains about 250 kilowatt-hours of electricity, the average house uses anywhere from 500 kilowatt-hours to 1500 kilowatt-hours of electricity per month.
-So one lightning bolt won’t even power the most energy conservative home for half a month.
+Even though the average lightning bolt contains about 250 kilowatt-hours of electricity, the average house uses about 914 kilowatt-hours per month.
+So one lightning bolt won’t even power the average home for half a month.

-Each house would need at least 2 to 4 lightning strikes per month to balance out the electricity they use.
-Now imagine how many lightning strikes would be needed for a whole neighborhood, small town, or a large city such as New York or Los Angeles!
+Each house would need at least 2 to 4 lightning strikes per month to meet its demand.
+Now imagine how many lightning strikes would be needed for a large city such as Los Angeles!
 There are also a few technical challenges with trying to harness and use the electricity generated by a lightning bolt.

-While the technological advances of today’s capacitors allow them to store huge amounts of electricity, most aren’t charged in about 0.2 msec, the time it takes for a lightning bolt to deliver its 1,000,000 kilovolts of electricity.
-Conversely, these large capacitors are usually charged slowly and then quickly discharged in specialized applications (particle accelerators, lasers, rail guns, etc).
+While the technological advances of today’s capacitors allow them to store huge amounts of electricity, most aren’t charged in 0.2 msec.
+This is the time it takes for a lightning bolt to deliver its 1,000,000 kilo-volts of electricity.
+Conversely, these large capacitors are usually charged slowly and then quickly discharged in specialized applications.
+Examples being particle accelerators, lasers, and rail guns.

 Lastly, capturing the lightning presents its own difficulties.
 Knowing when and where a lighting bolt is going to strike is in many cases random.

 Lightning doesn’t know at 50,000 feet what object it is going to strike on the ground.
 Therefore, knowing where to positioning lightning rods or collection towers is kind of like playing darts blindfolded.
-One could scatter a bunch of 500 foot towers all over the countryside, but that doesn’t guarantee a lightning bolt is going to hit one.
+One could scatter a bunch of 500 foot towers all over the countryside, but that doesn’t guarantee a lightning strike.
 But if someone was going to try, Florida would be the most likely location for such a lightning farm.

 Florida averages the most lightning strikes each with about 10 strikes, per kilometer, per year.
-If a company set up a bunch of lightning collection towers in a 1 kilometer area and these towers were able to attract all 10 of the lightning strikes for the entire year, you would produce enough electricity to power 2 homes for a month.
+Suppose a company set up a bunch of lightning collection towers in a 1 kilometer area.
+Let’s also suppose these towers were able to attract all 10 of the lightning strikes for the entire year.
+They company would only produce enough electricity to power two homes for a month.